How Does the Social Security Administration Decide if I Qualify for Disability Benefits for Lung Disease?

 In emphysema, lung tissue itself is destroyed.
 Damaged lung tissue forms non-functional spaces that trap air, and the lungs expand.
 The effect of these abnormalities is to obstruct air flow to and from the lungs.
 Emphysema and chronic bronchitis often occur together usually in people with a history of cigarette smoking.

 Chronic bronchitis can also occur from long exposure to chemical fumes associated with a particular occupation.
 Inflammation of the inner surface of bronchi results from exposure to irritating substances.
 This inflammation, along with excessive secretion of bronchial mucous glands results in bronchial narrowing.
 Thus, bronchial tree resistance to air flow increases—there is obstruction of air flow.
+For patients with COPD and airflow blockage issues, using hospital beds can be beneficial.
+These beds allow patients to find positions that ease breathing difficulties.
+Consider exploring elegant hospital beds that combine style and comfort to enhance the overall experience for individuals managing COPD.

 Other less common causes of COPD include cystic fibrosis and bronchopulmonary dysplasia (BPD).
 These disorders, as well as asthma, have separate specific listings.
 See Can I Get Social Security Disability Benefits for Asthma? and Can I Get Social Security Benefits for Cystic Fibrosis?